astechedu/Laravel8-breeze-auth/README.md

-# Laravel 8 Authentication with Breeze Tutorial
+# Laravel 8 Authentication with Breeze

 ## Steps